RobTillaart/AD5593R/README.md

 ### Vref Voltage reference

 - **int setExternalReference(bool flag, float Vref)** true = external reference, false = internal reference of 2.5 Volts.
-The Vref has no meaning when internal reference is selected.
+The Vref parameter has no meaning when internal reference is selected.
 - **float getVref()** returns the current reference voltage.
 - **int setADCRange2x(bool flag)** Configures the ADC range 1x or 2x the Vref.
 - **int setDACRange2x(bool flag)** Configures the DAC range 1x or 2x the Vref.